SoulGrade/GAME-2338/Game-Reviews/Shark_Game_Review.md

 # Game Review for (Hungry Shark Evolution)

 ## Details
-The 5th installment of the Hungry Shark series released on the 18th of October, 2012, created by Future Games of London (FGOL).
+The 5th installment of the Hungry Shark series released October 18, 2012, created by Future Games of London (FGOL).

 ### Game Title
-The name of the game, subtitle, and the url or information on how to find the game.
+Hungry Shark Evolution can be downloaded for free on iOS and Android.

 ### Rating
-Insert your rating system.
-Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.
+I rate this game 3 out of 5 stars .

 ## Summary
 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.

 ## Final Thoughts
-I like this about the game but didn't like this particular feature.
-This should be at a minimum of one paragraph.
+I like that there are multiple sharks you can choose for and with own unique characteristics but the game play itself I found boring afther a while.

 ## Additional Information
 Links to other reviews or other information you used in this review.